zandeck/cardano-sl/docs/cardano-monads.rst

 proposed by FPComplete.

-Also, there is compliсation, that we have three aproaches combined:
+Also, there is compliсation, that we actually have three aproaches combined:

 * General approach a la ExecMode(s)
 * Usage of reflection (which is in fact custom case for ReaderT for constant data within single execution)
 * Method dictionaries (for supporting SendActions, a primitive from networking)
+* ReaderT with method dictionaries

-General approach: XxxMode
+General approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now our code follows this pattern::